selva-k/Docker-Examples/Lab8/readme.md

 - A Docker Swarm cluster running **Docker 1.13** or higher

+Swarm mode enabled - Ensure that swarm mode is enabled before starting this tutorial.
+If it is not, open your terminal window and type the *docker swarm init* command.

 # <a name="create"></a>Step 1: Create a Secret

 In this step you'll use the `docker secret create` command to create a new